cisagov/ScubaGoggles/baselines/Common Controls Minimum Viable Secure Configuration Baseline v0.1.md

 #### GWS.COMMONCONTROLS.10.5v0.1
 Agencies SHALL NOT allow users to access unconfigured third-party apps.

-- Rationale
-  - Not allowing access to unconfigured apps helps ensure the platform remains secure as unconfigured apps could be unsecure and create vulnerabilities within the whole system.
+- _Rationale:_ External apps may contain vulnerabilities and malicious content.
+Restricting access to these apps reduces the risk of allowing unsafe apps to connect to the workspace.
-- Last Modified: July 10, 2023
+- _Last modified:_ July 10, 2023

 - MITRE ATT&CK TTP Mapping
   - [T1550: Use Alternate Authentication Materials](https://attack.mitre.org/techniques/T1550/)